DeHeng Law Offices: Global growth

 The firm has considered a "tie-up" with an international law firm.
 David Chen, a managing partner of the firm and head of cross border transactions, in an interview with legal trade publication Legal Week in February 2015, suggested the firm was considering options for a merger to support outbound investments and mergers.
 The Chinese legal market had at the time witnessed two mergers between domestic firms and foreign firms with the merger of King & Wood and Mallesons Stephen Jaques to form King & Wood Mallesons in 2012 and the combination of Dacheng Law Offices and Dentons in early 2015.

 Practice areas

-DeHeng is primarily a corporate law firm advising in Capital Markets, Corporate/M&A, and Banking & Finance, three corporate practice areas where it receives recognition from Chambers Asia-Pacific 2018, a legal directory ranking law firms by practice areas in jurisdictions.
+DeHeng is primarily a corporate law firm advising in capital markets, corporate/M&A, and banking & finance, three corporate practice areas where it receives recognition from Chambers Asia-Pacific 2018, a legal directory ranking law firms by practice areas in jurisdictions.
 The firm is described in its entry in Chambers Asia-Pacific 2018 for Corporate/M&A as having "a distinguished track record in outbound transactions" particularly in the sectors of tech and mining.
 In capital markets, DeHeng acted for Agricultural Bank of China in its $22.1 billion IPO in 2010, which was then the largest IPO in history.

-The full list of practice areas listed on its website are Corporate & Securities, Financing & Insurance, Merger & Acquisition, Venture Capital & Private Equity, International Trade, Foreign Direct Investment, Construction & Real Estate, Dispute Resolution, Labor & Social Security, Intellectual Property Law, Taxation, and Bankruptcy & Restructuring.
+The full list of practice areas listed on its website are corporate & securities, financing & insurance, merger & acquisition, venture capital & private equity, international trade, foreign direct investment, construction & real estate, dispute resolution, labor & social security, intellectual property law, taxation, and bankruptcy & restructuring.

+Awards and recognition

+DeHeng Law Offices, a prominent law firm based in China, has garnered significant accolades for its legal expertise and accomplishments in recent years.